harissunique/CRYPTOGRAPHY/README.md

 # EX.
 NO: 3 (HILL CIPHER)
 # AIM:
-    IMPLEMENTATION OF HILL CIPHER,To write a C program to implement the hill cipher substitution techniques.
+    IMPLEMENTATION OF HILL CIPHER.
+# To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: